kcschuster/potts_lib/README.md

     make
     make install

-An example code to run model is found in **examples/** folder.
+An example code to implement the library is found in the **examples/** folder.
 To compile:

     c++ run_model.cpp -lpotts

-Project in progress and may currently be incorrect.
+Project is in progress and may currently be incorrect.
 For educational use only.